blobfox/gexcept/README.md

 Because it is possible.

 ## Why shouldn't I use this?
-It breaks with a central design element of gleam.
+It breaks with central design elements of gleam.

-The return based error handling.
 Building exceptions into your project will cause you more problems than it will solve (if it solves any problems at all)

 So please never ever use this package.